kgara/gindexer/README.md

 The bridge events are also published into RabbitMQ in `bridge-events` queue for the realtime downstream updates.

 ### api-server
-Simple REST HTTP server with basic endpoints.
+Simple REST HTTP server with basic endpoints.\
+Default listening should start on http://localhost:3000

 **GET /bridge-events**